 Under the Measures for Administration of Qualifications of Property Service Enterprises, the qualifications of property service enterprises shall be classified into class one, class two and class three.
 The competent construction authorities of the State Council shall be responsible for issuance and administration of the qualification certificates of class one property service enterprises.
-The competent construction authorities of the People's Governments of provinces and autonomous regions shall be responsible for issuance and administration of the qualification certificates of class two property service enterprises, and the competent departments of real estate of People's Governments of municipalities directly under the Central Government shall be responsible for issuance and administration of the qualification certificates of classes two and three property service enterprises.
-The competent departments of real estate of the People's Governments of cities divided into districts shall be responsible for the issuance and administration of the qualification certificates of class three property service enterprises.
+The competent construction authorities of the People's Governments of provinces and autonomous regions shall be responsible for issuance and administration of the qualification certificates of class two property service enterprises, and the competent departments of real estate of People's Governments of municipalities directly under the Central Government shall be responsible for issuance and administration certificates of classes two and three property service enterprises.
+The competent departments of real estate of the property service enterprises divided into districts shall be responsible for the issuance and administration of the qualification certificates of classes two and three property service enterprises.
+The competent departments of real estate of the property service enterprises divided into districts shall be responsible for the issuance and administration of the qualification certificates of classes two and three property service enterprises.